On This Date in Sports January 9, 1988: AC Freezes Niners

 In collaboration with the Sportsecyclopedia.com

-The Minnesota Vikings shock the San Francisco 49ers 36-24 in the Divisional Playoffs at Candlestick Park.
+The Minnesota Vikings shock the San Francisco 49ers 36-24 at the Divisional Playoffs at Candlestick Park.
 It is the only home playoff loss suffered by the Niners during the 1980s.
 Anthony Carter sets an NFL Playoff record by gaining 227 yards on ten receptions for Minnesota.
 Meanwhile, a quarterback controversy in stocked in San Francisco when Joe Montana was benched in favor of Steve Young in the second half.

 The 1987 season was best remembered for a player’s strike that led to replacement players being used for three weeks in the regular season.
 Before the strike, the Niners got a dramatic last-second win in Cincinnati.
 This seemed to propel San Francisco on to a magical season, as they posted a 13-2 record for Bill Walsh as Jerry Rice set a record with 22 receiving touchdowns, despite playing in just 12 games due to the strike.

-The Vikings would see their playoff run ended a week later, as they were beaten by the Washington Redskins 17-10 in the NFC Championship Game.
+The Vikings would see their playoff run end a week later, as they were beaten by the Washington Redskins 17-10 in the NFC Championship Game.
 The 49ers meanwhile saw the seeds of a quarterback controversy planted between Steve Young and Joe Montana.
 The Niners acquired Young from the Tampa Bay Buccaneers before the 1987 season as an insurance policy for Montana, who missed half of the 1986 season after back surgery.
 Resentment would hover over both quarterbacks through 1988, as the relationship with Montana and coach Bill Walsh became strained.
 Despite the turmoil, the 49ers recovered to win Super Bowl XXIII, beating the Vikings along the way.
 Following the Super Bowl, due in part to the tension, Walsh announced his resignation.